Saturnino Canaveri: Career

 He was born in Buenos Aires, the son of Francisco Canaveri and Ofelia Segrestán, belonging to a distinguished family of Irish and French descent.
 He completed his elementary studies in the city, and began his military career after the death of his father.
 He was enlisted in the 2° Regimiento de Caballería de Línea towards the year of 1875, serving as alférez in Guaminí, province of Buenos Aires.

-He served in the campaigns organized by the then President Nicolás Avellaneda, tending to prevent indigenous incursions into the Province of Buenos Aires.
+He served in the campaigns organized by the then President Nicolás Avellaneda, tending to prevent indigenous incursions into the province of Buenos Aires.
 He also took part in the main actions produced during the General Julio Argentino Roca Campaign in southern Argentina.

 He was commissioned to pursue the main chieftains, including Ancapi Ñancucheo, a brave Pehuenche chief, who had his huts on the Chimehuin River.
 He also participated in the persecution of Antener (brave chief of Boroano origin), and led an expedition of forty soldiers, in the Chimehuin River.
 The expedition counted on two baqueanos who officiated as guides.

-After completing his military services as an expeditionary to the Desert, he arrived in the Port of Buenos Aires on May 9, 1883 aboard the Villarino Steam from Patagonia.
+After completing his military services as an expeditionary to the Desert, he arrived in the Port of Buenos Aires on May 9, 1883, aboard the Villarino Steam from Patagonia.
 He had served in the detachment the General Roca about five years, and began to provide services in Buenos Aires since June 1883.

 His military missions also include the actions prior to Battle of Aluminé, occurred on February 18, 1883, during tasks of exploration and topographical recognition, commanding by General Conrado Villegas in the Río Negro and Neuquén.

 Saturnino Canaveri was also involved in civil conflicts of the Argentina.
 During the Revolution of the Park remained loyal to the government, participating actively in the operations commanded by the General Nicolás Levalle against the revolutionaries.

 In 1892 Canaveri was promoted to lieutenant colonel, becoming part of the reserve forces of the Argentine army in 1896.
 He also performed administrative tasks in the Estado Mayor General del Ejército, and served for some years in the Córdoba Brigade, under the command of General Ignacio Fotheringham.

 In his long military career, Canaveri was awarded several medals for his participation in the military campaigns of Río Negro, Chaco Province, Junín de los Andes, Buenos Aires Province and San Luis.

 Saturnino Canaveri was retired on January 5, 1900, after thirty-three years of active service.
-Some time after his retirement he served as a inspector of shooting in the Escuela Normal de Tiro of Buenos Aires.
+Some time after his retirement he served as an inspector of shooting in the Escuela Normal de Tiro of Buenos Aires.
 He died in 1939 at the age of 84.